mafintosh/hyperdb/README.md

 value of a key at a point in time, `nodes` will have multiple entries. `<node>` is the full hyperdb node.

+#### `var stream = db.createHistoryStream()

+Returns a readable stream of node objects covering all historic values since the beginning of time.

+Nodes are emitted in topographic order, meaning if value `v2` was aware of value `v1` at its insertion time, `v1` must be emitted before `v2`.

 #### `var stream = db.replicate([options])`

 Create a replication stream.
 Options include: